BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 ## Equipment.txt

 This file defines the starting equipment for your custom origin.
 You can give them custom armor, camp clothes, and other items.
+To hunt down the file names, you can use the BG3 wiki as a starting point, and then paste the UID into Multitool or NorbSearch to find the actual stats name.

 ## Voices.lsx